Dynamics of generic automorphisms of Stein manifolds with the density property: Homoclinic points

 \begin{corollary} For a generic automorphism $f$ of a Stein manifold $X$ with the density property, all transverse homoclinic and heteroclinic points of saddle periodic points of $f$ lie in the chaotic Julia set $J_f^*$ of $f$. \end{corollary}

 In the proof of the next result, we produce transverse homoclinic points.

 \begin{theorem} Let $X$ be a Stein manifold with the density property.
 Let $p$ be a saddle periodic point of $f\in\Aut\,X$.
-Then for every neighbourhood $W$ of $f$ in $\Aut\,X$ and every neighbourhood $U$ of $p$, there is $\tilde f\in W$ with a saddle periodic point $\tilde p\in U$ with a transverse homoclinic point. \end{theorem}
+Then every neighbourhood $W$ of $f$ in $\Aut\,X$ contains an automorphism with $p$ as a saddle periodic point with a transverse homoclinic point. \end{theorem}

 \begin{proof} We prove the theorem for a saddle fixed point.
 The case of a periodic point is similar.
 Let $d$ be a distance inducing the topology on $X$.
 Find $\epsilon>0$ and a compact subset $K\subset X$ such that